mernaAlghannam/mernaAlghannam/README.md

 Currently Working On 🚀
 - Low-budget Recipe **Recommender** | Web Development 📝

  - Twitter Text Analysis Tool- Background: Twitter has allegedly stopped moderating content and returned controversial leaders back on the plaform.
-So, I'm developing a tool that tracks how these changes impacted traffic on Twitter | NLP/computational social science📜⛏️
+So, I'm developing a tool that tracks how these changes impacted traffic on Twitter | NLP, computational social science📜⛏️

 **I'm open to collaboration.. here is my email maalghan@bu.edu**